minio/minio/pkg/madmin/API.md

 <a name="SetConfigKeys"></a>
 ### SetConfigKeys(params map[string]string) error
-Set a set of keys and values for Minio server or distributed setup and restart the Minio server for the new configuration changes to take effect.
+Set a set of keys and values for MinIO server or distributed setup and restart the MinIO server for the new configuration changes to take effect.

 __Example__